This page in brief

 DNA studies have tried to establish when the common ancestors of all humans lived, but estimates still vary widely.
 It appears we all have a common female ancestor living in Africa about 100,000-200,000 years ago – latest studies suggest about 150,000 years ago.
 Known as ‘mitochondrial Eve’, she was almost certainly not the only woman alive at that time, but the only one to have an unbroken maternal line from then until now.

-‘Y-chromosomal Adam’, the common paternal ancestor of all people today, also lived in Africa, perhaps somewhere in the same period (this is still uncertain).
-Like ‘Eve’, ‘Adam’ was almost certainly not the only man alive at the time.
-And this Adam and Eve were probably not a couple, for it is considered unlikely they lived at the same time and in the same place (though who knows?).
+‘Y-chromosomal Adam’, the common paternal ancestor of all people today, also lived in Africa, apparently more than 200,000 years ago.
+‘Adam’ was almost certainly not the only man alive at the time.
+And this Adam and Eve were probably not a couple, for it is considered unlikely they lived at the same time and in the same place.

 Modern humans began migrating from Africa about 60,000 years ago, spreading eastwards through Asia and eventually through Alaska and down into North and South America.
 Others migrated westwards into Europe, gradually replacing the older Neanderthals, who had been there for several hundred thousand years.
 It appears that there was a small amount of interbreeding between humans (homo sapiens) and Neanderthals, perhaps about 50,000 years ago in Asia Minor, so most humans alive today probably have some Neanderthal DNA.
 Nevertheless, Neanderthals are considered a separate species.

 Humans have much DNA in common with other animals and even plants – for example 20% with some plants, 40-50% with some insects, 60-90% with most animals, and almost 99% with great apes.